jetbrains-academy/algo-challenges-in-kotlin/Warmup/Count Ones/task_template.md

 </div>

-Implement an interface that allows one to get the number of 1's in the given binary string.
+Implement an interface that allows one to get the number of 1's in a given binary string.

 ```Kotlin
 interface CountOnes {